chemle/emle-engine/README.md

 `emle` conda environment _after_ loading the `orca` module.
 It is also important to make sure that the `emle` environment isn't active when submitting jobs, since the `PATH` won't be updated correctly within the batch script.

+When performing interoplation it is currently not possible to use AMBER force fields with CMAP terms due to a memory deallocation bug in `pysander`.